-Garnishing your Savory Pumpkin Hummus recipe is optional, but I think should be a must!
+Garnishing your Savory Pumpkin Hummus recipe is optional, but I think it should be a must!
 Otherwise, no matter how delicious it tastes, it just looks like a purée.

-My favorite toppings include black and white sesame seeds, pumpkin seeds, fresh herbs (chopped parsley or rosemary sprig), olive oil, smoked paprika or cayenne pepper, and freshly ground black pepper, a couple of cooked garbanzo beans, roasted garlic cloves, and roasted pumpkin wedges or dice.
+My favorite toppings include black and white sesame seeds, pumpkin seeds, fresh herbs (chopped parsley or rosemary sprig), olive oil, smoked paprika or cayenne pepper, freshly ground black pepper, a couple of cooked garbanzo beans, roasted garlic cloves, roasted pumpkin wedges or dice.

 As you can see, you have plenty of ideas to play with, don't overdo it, just pick three or four and make your pumpkin hummus look beautiful.